 The library welcomes gifts of books, journals or offprints.
 Gifts are accepted with the understanding that the library will make all decisions regarding their retention, location, cataloging, or any other consideration relating to their use.
 A letter from the library will be sent to acknowledge all gifts.
 Gifts may be added to the collection, donated to another library, or sold with the proceeds to benefit the Blegen Library.

-Books in the Blegen Library are classified according to a Classification system developed in 1903 by the director T. W. Heermance.
-A relatively complete list of the letter designations used can be viewed on the linked page.
-An analysis of the classification scheme by former Head Librarian Camill MacKay was published in Cataloging & Classification Quarterly, Vol. 36(2) 2003: Classification of a Classical Studies Library in Greece and the Changing Nature of Classical Scholarshipin the Twentieth Century.
-It is made available here with the kind permission of the author and the publisher.
+From 1903 through 2019 books in the Blegen Library were classified according to a local Classification system developed in 1903 by the director T. W. Heermance.
+An analysis of that scheme by former Head Librarian Camill MacKay was published in Cataloging & Classification Quarterly, Vol. 36(2) 2003: Classification of a Classical Studies Library in Greece and the Changing Nature of Classical Scholarshipin the Twentieth Century and it is made available here with the kind permission of the author and the publisher.